open/close all folders

 - The main character in Sanitarium sports this look throughout the game, due to injuries caused by a car crash.

-- Joshua Graham, AKA The Burned Man is portrayed as this in Fallout: New Vegas.
+- Joshua Graham, AKA The Burned Man is portrayed as this in the DLC Campaign "Honest Hearts" for Fallout: New Vegas.
+The Courier can even wear these bandages too as part of a clothing set you get as a reward for completing the campaign.

 - Hush/Thomas Elliot in Batman: Arkham City takes this to a whole new level.
 He wrapped his head in bandages because he cut off his own face.
 His victims also have their faces wrapped in bandages; he removed their faces before killing them.
 He eventually unravels his own bandages to reveal that he's stitched together all of the faces he cut off of other people in order to make himself look like Bruce Wayne.